Time Travel

 };

 This API isn’t fully type-safe, but it’s not a concern.
 Evolu Schemas are append-only.
-Once an app is released, you should not rename or change existing table or column types.
-Only new tables and columns should be added to avoid breaking compatibility with existing data.
+Once an app is released, do not rename or change the type of an existing table or column — only add new tables or columns to evolve your schema; changing existing columns or types breaks compatibility with historical data.